 Oncology Area–Expanding contribution to patients with Lenvima®

-＊Advanced endometrial carcinoma that is not Microsatellite Instability-High (MSI-H) or Mismatch Repair Deficient (dMMR) who have disease progression following prior systemic therapy and are not candidates for curative surgery or radiation.
+1 advanced endometrial carcinoma that is not microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR), who have disease progression following prior systemic therapy in any setting and are not candidates for curative surgery or radiation

 2 first-line treatment of adult patients with advanced renal cell carcinoma